PaxtonTaylor/Sales-and-Workload-In-Retail-Industry-using-Excel-and-Tableau/README.md

 ## Data Exploration, Cleaning, and Analysis

-I cleaned raw data from a dataset with 2 different sheets available on Kaggle, analyzed that data in Excel, and created a data visualization for this data to make it easier to comprehend.
+I used Excel to clean raw data from a dataset with 2 different sheets and analyzed that data with using more intermediate and advanced Excel functions and practices.

 I performed the following data cleansing and analysis in Excel:
 - Removed text from a column using =RIGHT function.